Paul-Hebert/Blurbb-Email-Builder/README.md

 - Create a better color palette for the color picker UI
 - Simplified visual design
 - Final name and logo
+- Edit CSVs as spreadsheets
+- Input tables cell by cell (No CSV required)

 Issues and Bugs
 ===============